-The hardware and software computer resources of Bluefield College are available to the students, faculty and staff in support of the educational and administrative goals of the College.
-It is expected that users of these resources will engage in activities such as conducting research, completing course-work, communicating with others, accessing information in the performance of normal College-related job responsibilities and exploring other information sources.
-Using the system on an occasional basis for personal use, such as corresponding with friends or family through electronic mail, may also be considered appropriate, but in all cases usage should defer to College-related activities.
+The hardware and software computer resources of Bluefield University are available to the students, faculty and staff in support of the educational and administrative goals of the University.
+It is expected that users of these resources will engage in activities such as conducting research, completing course-work, communicating with others, accessing information in the performance of normal University-related job responsibilities and exploring other information sources.
+Using the system on an occasional basis for personal use, such as corresponding with friends or family through electronic mail, may also be considered appropriate, but in all cases usage should defer to University-related activities.
 The computer system may not be used for commercial or solicitation purposes without the express written consent of appropriate school officials.
-The computer resources provided by the College are the sole and exclusive property of the College.
+The computer resources provided by the University are the sole and exclusive property of the University.

 It is expected, in turn, that users must respect the rights and privacy of others and must obey school policies and state and federal laws that may apply to their activities while using the computer system.
-Although the College, in its official capacity, will make every effort to respect the privacy of users of the computer system, it should be understood by all users that the computer systems are owned and operated by a private and Christ-centered college.
-Bluefield College considers any violation of the acceptable use principles or guidelines to be a serious offense.
-Any or all of these systems and all files on these systems may be intercepted, monitored, recorded, copied, audited, inspected, and disclosed to Bluefield College and law enforcement personnel, as well as authorized officials of other agencies, both domestic and foreign.
-Bluefield College also reserves the right to protect its network from systems and events that threaten or degrade operation.
-Bluefield College also reserves the right to determine what is acceptable and not acceptable in the use of computer systems.
+Although the University, in its official capacity, will make every effort to respect the privacy of users of the computer system, it should be understood by all users that the computer systems are owned and operated by a private and Christ-centered university.
+Bluefield University considers any violation of the acceptable use principles or guidelines to be a serious offense.
+Any or all of these systems and all files on these systems may be intercepted, monitored, recorded, copied, audited, inspected, and disclosed to Bluefield University and law enforcement personnel, as well as authorized officials of other agencies, both domestic and foreign.
+Bluefield University also reserves the right to protect its network from systems and events that threaten or degrade operation.
+Bluefield University also reserves the right to get the right to determine what is acceptable and not acceptable in the use of computer systems.

-Bluefield College Department of Information Services and Technology may suspend or limit access to the College's resources for misuse of software, hardware, and/or network services.
+Bluefield University Department of Information Services and Technology may suspend or limit access to the University's resources for misuse of software, hardware, and/or network services.
 Other actions may be taken depending on the nature of any misuse including investigating any suspicious activity.
 Violations may result in loss of access privileges and/or prosecution under civil or criminal laws.
-By using these systems, users are consenting to follow and submit to all Bluefield College policies concerning appropriate network use.
+By using these systems, users are consenting to follow and submit to all Bluefield University policies concerning appropriate network use.
 Administrators of individual systems such as the library or computer labs may establish policies that place additional responsibilities upon users.

-Access to communication systems and networks owned or operated by Bluefield College imply certain responsibilities and obligations.
-Access is granted subject to college policies and local, state, and federal laws.
+Access to communication systems and networks owned or operated by Bluefield University imply certain responsibilities and obligations.
+Access is granted subject to university policies and local, state, and federal laws.